-The National Association of Social Workers has included in the Code of Ethics appropriate behaviors regarding practice and research that specifically address discrimination.
-The profession has affirmed fighting to end discrimination to be one of its responsibilities.
-Because discrimination is so ingrained in the social fabric of human interaction, especially in Western societies, increased awareness and sensitivity about discriminatory behavior, thoughts, attitudes, situations, events, and all of the different ways it exists is the first way of distinguishing it.
-Increasing awareness and sensitivity about discrimination may evoke an array of unpleasant and harsh feelings, thoughts, and behaviors in those who uphold it.
-Discrimination as a tool helps one to discern one’s value of self from others, which is quite powerful.
-Additionally, the ability to decide who gets access to resources and services, how resources are distributed, and who will assume power for ongoing decision making is quite powerful.
-As groups compete for access, resources, and power, discrimination as a tool becomes useful in reducing competition from others and maintaining the status quo by advantaged groups.
-It is a quick way to separate out the deserved from the undeserved, the worthy from the unworthy, us versus them.
-It has been so ingrained in Western civilization that it often goes undetected and unchallenged.
-Discrimination is so pervasive within society that targeted group members will internalize the discrimination and then begin to perpetuate it within their respective groups.
+The NASW Code of Ethics describes appropriate behaviors regarding practice and research that specifically address discrimination.
+The profession has affirmed ending discrimination as one of its responsibilities.
+Because discrimination is so ingrained in the social fabric of human interaction, especially in Western societies, to distinguish it one must first increase awareness and sensitivity about discriminatory behaviors, thoughts, feelings, and situations.
+Increasing awareness and sensitivity about discrimination may evoke an array of unpleasant and harsh behaviors, thoughts, and feelings in those who uphold it.
+Discrimination can be used as a tool to discern one’s value of self from others.
+Additionally, discrimination serves as a strategy for deciding who gets access to resources, how resources are distributed, and who will assume power in ongoing decision making.
+As groups compete, discrimination becomes a useful tool for reducing competition from others and maintaining the status quo.
+It is a quick way to separate out the deserving from the undeserving, the worthy from the unworthy—that is, us from them.
+It has been so ingrained in Western civilization that it often goes undetected and unchallenged, making discrimination has been inculcated within and perpetrated against targeted group members.

-As social workers, we must recognize how discrimination has deleterious acts on targeted groups, specifically individuals, families, groups, and communities.
+As social workers, we must recognize how discrimination has deleterious effects on targeted groups, individuals, families, and communities.
 For example, housing discrimination deters or prevents intergenerational accumulation and transference of wealth within families through housing-related investments.
-Particularly in the United States, owning a home, housing rentals, or property can serve as an avenue for generating wealth beyond earning a salary from employment.
-Individuals who are unable to own a home miss out on tax credits or reliefs that return more of their taxed income into their households.
+Particularly in the United States, owning a home or rental property can serve as an avenue for generating wealth beyond one’s employment salary.
+Individuals who are unable to own a home miss out on tax credits or relief that returns more of their taxed income into their households.
 Additionally, being restricted to live in a low-income housing complex or neighborhood may subject an individual to communities with higher crime rates, no accessible parks and recreation facilities, low-quality grocery stores or no grocery stores, neighborhoods without sidewalks, and other negative characteristics that impinge on neighborhood health and wellness.

-Social workers along with other social scientists have researched the biopsychosocial effects of discrimination on mental and physical health.
-We know that dire consequences occur when discrimination goes unaddressed and becomes longstanding.
-Given what is known about the effects of discrimination, what is less understood are macro-level strategies that extinguish discrimination altogether.
-Federal policies purport that discrimination on the basis of race, color, sex, religion, or national origin is illegal in employment, however, identifying and enforcing the elimination of discrimination is challenging.
-Social workers need to continue researching strategies to reduce and eliminate discrimination to create both micro- and macro-level strategies.
+Social workers and other social scientists have researched the long-term, damaging biopsychosocial effects of discrimination on behavioral health.
+We know that dire consequences occur when discrimination is unaddressed, such as poor maternal health and increased infant mortality among Black mothers.
+Given what is known about the effects of discrimination, what is less understood are macrolevel strategies that extinguish discrimination altogether.
+Federal policies make it unlawful to discriminate based on race, color, sex, religion, or national origin; however, identifying and enforcing its elimination is challenging.
+Social workers must continue to research and implement strategies to eliminate discrimination to create a just society for everyone.

 - Abramovitz, M. (1998).
 Social work and social reform: An arena of struggle.
 Social Work, 43(6), 512–526.